Pakistan: Female athletes defy odds in a patriarchal society | DW | 10.06.2021

 Mahoor Shahzad, a 24-year-old badminton player set to represent Pakistan at the Tokyo Olympics, is determined to make it big.

-She is the Islamic nation's first ever badminton player to qualify for the Olympics and is ranked among the top 133 women players in the world.
+She is the nation's first badminton player to qualify for the Olympics and is ranked among the top 133 women players in the world.

 Shahzad was invited to numerous international sporting events last year but was unable to attend due to the COVID-19 pandemic.
 She told DW that getting selected for the Olympics has been "a dream come true" and that she is thrilled to represent Pakistan on such a coveted international platform.

-At age 13, Shahzad went on to win the national junior title, beating her older sister in the game.
-She then went on to become the senior national champion of Pakistan for the first time at the age of 19.
+At the age of 13, Shahzad went on to win the national junior title, beating her older sister in the game.
+She then became the senior national champion of Pakistan for the first time at the age of 19.

-Despite having her family's full support, Shahzad said she still faced many challenges which prevented her from fully realizing her potential.
+Despite having her family's full support, Shahzad said she still faced many challenges that prevented her from fully realizing her potential.

 Shahzad said cities and rural areas beyond Karachi, Pakistan's largest city, lack sporting facilities even more.
-She also noted that women in conservative parts of Pakistani society are more encouraged to take on domestic roles as opposed to pursuing careers in competitive sports, thereby depriving the country's sports industry of talented athletes.
+She also noted that women in conservative parts of Pakistani society are more often encouraged to take on domestic roles than to pursue careers in competitive sports, thereby depriving the country's sports industry of talented athletes.

 "I was lucky to have my family's support, unlike most women," said Shahzad.